The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 In the 1990s, with the advent of computer technology, kinetic typography took a giant leap forward.

-Since then, kinetic typography has continued to evolve, pushing the boundaries of visual storytelling and captivating audiences worldwide.
+Since then, these styles of kinetic text videos have continued to evolve, pushing the boundaries of visual storytelling and captivating audiences worldwide.

-Today, typography animation is used in various applications, from advertising to film and television.
+Today, typography animation is used in various applications, from advertising and marketing to film and television.

 Its ability to convey emotions and create engaging experiences has made it an indispensable tool for digital content creators.

-If you’re thinking about getting started with creating stunning animated marketing videos for your marketing strategy, a great place to start is by drawing inspiration from the works of the best animators out there.
+If you’re thinking about getting started with creating stunning animated marketing videos for your marketing strategy, a great place to start is by drawing inspiration from the works of the best animators out there and seeing how they go about creating kinetic typography.

-So to that end, let's take a look at some typography animation examples that showcase their effectiveness in marketing:
+So, to that end, let's take a look at some animated typography examples that showcase their effectiveness in marketing:

 This 15-second commercial from McDonald's advertises BIG Mac using Star Wars like typography motion graphics.